 In 1989, the All Condition Gear (ACG) was launched as the subsidiary of the Nike that produces gears and footwear for any climate situations.
 This line featured non-mainstream designs with bold colorways and rugged silhouette fitting for all kinds of conditions.
 ACG attempted to fuse outdoor footwear and athletic sneakers, however, not much attention was given to this line, thus losing to more aggressive brands like the Timberland.

-The first ACG that features the Air unit is the Air Max Goadome that was launched in 2007.
+The first ACG that features the Nike Air unit is the Air Max Goadome that was launched in 2007.
 And in 2013, the Sneakerboot collection was introduced that primarily focuses on producing footwear that can endure adverse weather conditions in the city.
-Nike also wants to offer an alternative to the traditional boots by taking advantage of its expertise in engineering and designing high-rate sneakers.
+Nike also wants to offer an alternative to the traditional cleats by taking advantage of its expertise in engineering and designing high-rate sneakers.

 While barely young, the Sneakerboot category is a good gauge of the paradigm shift in the preferences of the consumers in sports and lifestyle.
 Sneakerboot users are expected to shoot up in numbers in the coming years as wearers’ needs begin to diversify.

 The Nike Air Wild is one of the latest offerings of the Nike Sneakerboot.
 It is taken from an early ACG model back in the 80s.
-It features an aggressive rubber lugged outsole and slip-on bootie construction upper.
+It features an aggressive rubber lugged outsole and slip-on cleatie construction upper.
 Although it looks more like a trail footwear, Nike made this stylish and fashionable to be worn on the city roadways.
 This sneaker has a water-resistant feature and a superb trail grip.
 Nike attempts to balance the contemporary and retro profile to maximize the marketability.